Linux Watch - WatchPad Systems

 A few representative software systems related threads are captured below.
 (The base system included Linux, X11, Tcl/Tk, WML browser, etc.)

 Low Power 2001-2003

-2) controlling the power consumed by the display by varying the number of lighted pixels.
+2) controlling the power consumed by the display by varying the number of lighted pixels for depicting content.

 Work Dependent Timing Scheme

 The Linux Operating System (OS) operates around the notion of a periodical timer interrupt, known as the tick.
 The frequency of this interrupt is 100Hz in most Linux systems.
 In the case where there's no work to be done, i.e., the system is idling, the OS typically puts the processor into a low power state in between the timer ticks.
 From the standpoint of power consumption, this is not an efficient timing method since it forces the processor and OS to service the timer interrupt every 10ms, even when there is no other work to carry out.
 In addition, there may be a finite amount of energy associated with transitioning the processor into and out of the low power state.
 This energy is also wasted whenever there's no work to be done.
 Finally, the 10ms idling period between timer ticks may limit the OS to exploit more efficient processor low power states, since the more efficient low power states may take longer than 10ms to transition into and out of.